 - Apps must not add false or inaccurate data in any medical research or health management apps, and personal health information cannot be stored in iCloud.

 - Consent must be obtained from the individual (or their parent or guardian if they are a minor) if an app is carrying out health-related research.
-For the consent to be informed and so valid the individuals should be told about the nature, purpose and length of research, the procedures, risks and benefits for the individual, confidentiality and how their data will be handled or passed on to, a point of contact and how to withdraw consent.
+For consent to be informed and valid, individuals should be informed about the nature, purpose, and length of the study, the procedures, risks, and benefits to them, confidentiality, and how their data will be handled or passed on to a point of contact, as well as how to withdraw their consent.

 - Appears in the ‘Kids Category’: